What is an Ohmmeter?

-The instrument is connected with a battery, a series adjustable resistor and an instrument which gives the reading.
+The instrument is connected with a battery, a series adjustable resistor, and an instrument that gives the reading.
 The resistance to be measured is connected at terminal ob.
 When the circuit is completed by connecting output resistance, the circuit current flows and so the deflection is measured.

 When resistance to be measured is zero then the instrument reading is set to zero position which gives zero resistance.

 This type of movement is used in DC measuring instruments.
-The main principle in these types of instruments is that when a current carrying coil which is placed in a magnetic field, it feels a force and that force can deflect the pointer of a meter and we get the reading in the instrument.
+The main principle in these types of instruments is that when a current-carrying coil is placed in a magnetic field, it feels a force and that force can deflect the pointer of a meter and we get the reading in the instrument.

 The indication of the breeding is given by a mirror in which a beam of light is reflected on to the scale and hence deflection can be measured.

-There are many advantages due to which we use D’Arsonval type instrument.
+There are many advantages due to which we use the D’Arsonval type instrument.
 They are-

 - Effective eddy current damping.